Cindy Vallar, Editor & Reviewer

 In November 2000, Michael S McDaniel, Esquire, of the law offices of Countryman & McDaniel, presented a paper on modern piracy.
 This presentation provides an overview on the problem, as well as study guides and links to current data.

-A collection of links to the latest maritime piracy articles that have appeared in The Guardian.
+A collection of links to the latest maritime piracy articles that have appeared in this American newspaper.

 The purpose of this website is to bring contemporary maritime piracy research to a wider audience.